Rise to Success: Career Highlights of Frances Tiafoe

 April 2015: ATP Challenger Breakthrough

-In April 2015, Frances Tiafoe broke through onto the ATP Challenger level, achieving solid results that pushed him into the top 300 in the world.
-He reached the quarterfinals of Sarasota, the semifinals of Savannah, and his first Challenger final at Tallahassee.
+In April 2015, Frances Tiafoe broke through onto the ATP Challenger level, improving his ranking and reaching the quarterfinals of Sarasota, the semifinals of Savannah, and the final of Tallahassee.
+He defeated Facundo Bagnis, earning a spot at the 2015 French Open.

-In August 2015, Frances Tiafoe capped his junior career by winning the USTA Junior National Championship at age 17, defeating Stefan Kozlov in the final and earning a wild card into the main draw at the 2015 US Open.
+In August 2015, Frances Tiafoe capped his junior career by winning the USTA Junior National Championship, earning a wild card into the main draw at the 2015 US Open.

 In 2016, Frances Tiafoe broke into the top 100 of the ATP rankings.